 This brand is new to Canada – and you do not want to miss out on this sports bra.

-Elastic waist pants and jeans (and leather ones too!) –stretchy bottoms for every mood
+Elastic waist pants and jeans (and fleece ones too!) – stretchy bottoms for every mood

 Trendy wide-leg pants with a forgiving waist – yes, please.
-You know these are going to be comfy when you scan the product description and your eyes fall on the words “urban pajamas.”
+You know these are going to be comfy when you scan the product description and your eyes fall on the words “feels light as air.”
 The shape will make you look supermodel tall, and the stretchy waistband will make you feel yogi cool.
-Made of viscous fabric, these trousers are sustainably made from wood pulp, so you can feel good about your purchase, too.
+Made of wrinkle-resistant fabric, these trousers are sustainably made from recycled polyester, so you can feel good about your purchase, too.

 Aritzia, you had me at drawstring.
 This pair blends the best of at-home and office style: Luxe fabric and a knotted-drawcord waistband.
 Made with 100 per cent organic cotton, the cinching style would look great with chunky white sneaks, a strappy heel or those ankle boots you haven’t worn in two years.
 Also… there‘s pockets!